-News Values - 12 News Values in Journalism Definition & Examples
+News Values in Journalism Definition Types and Examples

 News Values in Journalism

 News value in journalism refers to the significant elements of newsworthiness.
 Journalist focuses on maintaining news values to increase newsworthiness.
-The news values in journalism are components that strongly affect newsworthiness; therefore, it is also known as the elements of newsworthiness.
+The news values in journalism are components that significantly influence newsworthiness; therefore, they are also known as the elements of newsworthiness.
 The importance of news is a common principle determining how media outlets prioritize the news story.
 The components of newsworthiness set the importance of the news story.

 The 12 news values in journalism are Proximity, Controversy, Personal Influence, Suitability, Impact, Bizarre, Human-Interest, Timeliness, Progress, Genuineness, Completeness, and Negativeness.
 These elements of newsworthiness determine whether the news is necessary for the readers.
-They are also called determinants of news.
-Hence, media practitioners focus on these elements to increase the value of the news long ago.
+They are also called news determinants.
+Hence, media practitioners have long focused on these elements to increase the value of news.

-However, the social and political contexts can affect news values; for example, in North Korea, media outlets can not publish controversial and negative news.
-In North Korea news media are regulated under the authoritarian theory of the press; therefore, these media do not acknowledge negativeness as a news value and newsworthiness.
-Journalists are unable to publish the information whatever they want.
+However, the social and political contexts can affect news values; for example, in North Korea, media outlets cannot publish controversial or negative news.
+In North Korea, the news media are regulated under the authoritarian theory of the press; therefore, these media do not acknowledge negativeness as a news value or newsworthiness.
+Journalists are unable to publish the information that they want.

 The 12 News Values in Journalism are: